-Another way to get free parking in Las Vegas is to sign up for a loyalty reward card.
-Many hotels have them and give their loyal guests free parking benefits.
+Another way to get free Las Vegas parking is to sign up for a loyalty reward card.
+Many hotels on Las Vegas Boulevard and in Downtown give their loyal guests free parking benefits with a loyalty rewards card.
 Some of these include:

 Caesars Rewards: Free self-parking and valet parking for Diamond, Platinum, and Seven Stars status at any Caesars Entertainment properties

-M Life Rewards: Free self-parking at Pearl level or higher; Free valet parking at Gold, Platinum, and NOIR status at any MGM property
+M Life Rewards: Free self-parking at Pearl level or higher; valet parking is free at Gold, Platinum, and NOIR status at any MGM property

-Wynn and Encore Red Card Club: Complimentary, priority valet parking at black level
+Wynn Las Vegas Rewards: Complimentary, priority valet parking at Black Tier level